-The liquid termiticide treatments not only provide immediate protection; their effects also extend for years to come to prevent re-infestation down the line.
+The liquid termiticide treatments not only provide immediate termite protection; their effects also extend for years to come to prevent re-infestation down the line.

-Furthermore, our liquid termiticide can also be used as a pre-construction preventive measure against termites, as it forms a protective barrier around your house that repels white ants.
+Our liquid termiticide can also be used as a pre-construction preventive measure against termites, as it forms a protective barrier around your house that repels white ants.
 The treatment is also safe to be laid within your house’s foundations as well, so termites won’t make a comeback.

-It’s also worth noting that our experts use dedicated flow meters to measure the exact amount of the termiticide liquid delivered.
+It’s also worth noting that our termite protection experts use dedicated flow meters to measure the exact amount of the termiticide liquid delivered.
 By this means, we can guarantee that no spot is left unattended to, creating a potential entry point for future termite attacks.

 Wall cracks, areas surrounding water pipes, and concrete gaps are all potential hidden spots favoured by termites.
 Our liquid termiticide won’t be enough to address such high-risk spots; that’s why we add dry foam treatments to seal off any openings.